AssemblyScript/website/src/stdlib/globals.md

   ```
   Gets a pointer to a pre-initialized static chunk of memory.
 Alignment defaults to the size of `T`.
 Arguments must be compile-time constants.

-The `immOffset` argument is a bit special here, because it becomes an actual immediate of the respective WebAssembly instruction instead of a normal operand.
-Thus it must be provided as a compile time constant value.
-This can be a literal or the value of a `const` variable that the compiler can precompute.

 #### Control flow

 * ```ts
   function select<T>(ifTrue: T, ifFalse: T, condition: bool): T
   ```
   Selects one of two pre-evaluated values depending on the condition.
 Differs from an `if/else` in that both arms are always executed and the final value is picked based on the condition afterwards.
 Performs better than an `if/else` only if the condition is random \(means: branch prediction is not going to perform well\) and both alternatives are cheap.
-It is also worth to note that Binaryen will do relevant optimizations like switching to a `select` automatically, so using a ternary `? :` for example is just fine.
+It is also worth to note that Binaryen will do relevant optimizations like switching to a `select` automatically, so simply using a ternary `? :` may be preferable.

 * ```ts
   function unreachable(): auto